Lauren-Mercedes/language-click/README.md

 Missing hyphen between aria and label caused syntax error on two of the answer buttons, implemented these to correct the error.

 Each page was tested using the same validator, most errors occured numerous times across all pages, the code was fixed for each page and ran through the validator until no errors were reported.
+After each fix the code was manually tested again to ensure game function.

 ### CSS Validation Service